-One of the most fascinating aspects of mathematics is its ability to describe so many different models all with the same basic machinery or techniques.
-In this vein of thinking I sought to further explore the application of this machinery to models from fields that have not commonly or rhetorically been thought of as scientific-models from the fine arts.
+One of the most fascinating aspects of mathematics is its ability to describe so many different models with a relatively small number of techniques.
+In this vein of thinking I sought to further explore the application of these techniques to models from fields that have not commonly been thought of as scientific-models from the fine arts.

 Given my own personal background in ballet, the original choices for this analysis were actually going to be the works of a choreographer.
 The mathematical approach was to be a statistical analysis yielding a probability distribution for each step (in the sense of a dance step) used in the ballet, and that would allow a rudimentary authentication of the choreographer's work to be approached.
 Choreography was soon abandoned in favor of musical compositions.
 The reason for this was the lack of well-defined discrete steps in any given piece of choreography.
 Though a reasonable argument could be made that choreography, particularly in the classical genre, is indeed composed of a finite number of discrete steps, the real problem lies in the breakdown of the larger work into these discrete steps.
 Such a process would be largely subjective and would introduce a considerable margin of error into the analysis.
-Thus musical compositions were chosen because they are readily available as scores consisting of a finite number of clearly defined components-that is, music notes.
+Thus musical compositions were chosen because they are readily available as scores consisting of a finite number of clearly defined components-music notes.

-At the same time musical compositions were adopted to be the raw material for analysis, stronger, and more specific mathematical techniques were adopted as well.
+At the same time I decided that musical compositions would be the raw material for analysis, stronger and more specific mathematical techniques were adopted as well.
 Entropy, as defined by Shannon in "The Mathematical Theory of Communication", has already been used to great effect in authentication problems where works of literature were the subject of examination.
 It became clear at that point that the task at hand was to understand the relevant machinery of information theory and entropy, and then to adapt the method as needed to work with musical compositions.